Previously: Traitor’s Fury

-Regina and I dropped, into a tiny office.
+Regina and I dropped into a tiny office and I took my first look at her as an actual person instead of an unholy abomination.
 She looked good as a human, a little on the small side for an adult, and very flat chested, but not bad.
 Of course, I was smaller.
 On the desk in front of us was a box that had a hand stamp.
 I tested it on a piece of paper.
 “Worthy!” it said, with a smiling bunny face above it.
 Great, at least I knew how I’d mark the worthy.
 Fucking Bunny Rapture.
 Now to find someone who wasn’t a Cursed Child who was worthy.
-Normal kids it is.
+Normal kids seemed the best bet.

 We went outside, Regina asking me a string of questions as she tried to adjust to her new persona.
 The two Regina’s were surprisingly similar, one a sociopathic insect, the other a socially awkward aspergers case.
 Both asked “Why?” a lot.

 I answered her as best I could as we headed towards the nearest school.
 We were in the Greater Tokyo Ward of Meguro it seemed, though much had changed since the last time I was there.
 The streets were more run-down, less meticulously clean, and every adult had a hunted, haunted look.
 There were gun emplacements everywhere, and many buildings were ruined.